Why palm trees?

-ByPalma is the first conference of its kind solely focusing on the by-products of palm plantations around the globe and their current and potential applications.
+ByPalma is the only conference of its kind solely focusing on the by-products of palm plantations around the globe and their current and potential applications.

 It will provide an interdisciplinary platform for leading academic scientists, researchers, artisans, entrepreneurs and industry professionals as well as palm growers.